ekoi/dataverse-kubernetes/README-AWS-Dataverse.md

 ## Setup Dataverse Infrastructure on Amazon Elastic Container Service for Kubernetes (EKS)

 In this topic, we create Dataverse infrastructure on Amazon EKS cluster.
 We registered dataverse.tk domain name.
-Register at [freenom](https://freenom.com) and search for your preferred domain then buy it for free.<br/>
+Register at [freenom](https://freenom.com) and search for our preferred domain then buy it for free.<br/>
 With [freenom](https://freenom.com) we can plenty of free domains such as .tk , .cf , .ml , .ga, .gq without the need of any credit card or financial information.

 ### Prerequisites